ckan/ckan/doc/maintaining/filestore.rst

    even though they will be uploaded to the bucket.
 If the bucket is public, resources are available to everyone without any permission checks.

-   This problem can be solved by configuring separate storage for resoruces and public images.
+   This problem can be solved by configuring separate storage for resources and public images.
 Continue reading this documentation to find the details.

 -------------
 FileStore API
 -------------

-.. versionchanged:: 2.2
-   The FileStore API was redesigned for CKAN 2.2.
-   The previous API has been deprecated.

 Files can be uploaded to the FileStore using the :py:func:`~ckan.logic.action.create.resource_create` and